 📍 Perfect for: A full-bodied experience in a cozy setting

-Want a more intimate look at Tuscan life?
-This small-group tour is a real gem.
-You’ll visit two hand-picked wineries nestled in the Chianti hills, learn about both wine and olive oil production, and enjoy tastings in a relaxed, no-rush setting.
-With stunning views and passionate local hosts, this tour feels like you’ve been invited into someone’s home—complete with delicious wine, olive oil, and authentic Tuscan flavors.
+Want a more close-up look at Tuscan life?
+This Tuscany day tour is a real gem.
+You’ll visit two wineries in the Chianti hills, learn about both wine and olive oil production, and enjoy wine tastings in a relaxed, no-rush setting.
+With stunning views and passionate local hosts, this tour feels like you’ve been invited into someone’s home, complete with delicious wine, olive oil, and authentic Tuscan flavors.

 It’s beginner-friendly, insightful, and beautifully paced, perfect if you want that extra personal touch in your wine adventure.